All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Don't fear the scale going up initially.
 If you start building muscle, the scale may increase temporarily.
 That's not fat gain.
 It's your body composition improving, which will help long-term weight management.

-Dose optimization for GLP-1 medications
+Dose improvement for GLP-1 medications

 If you're on a GLP-1 medication like semaglutide or tirzepatide and you've hit a plateau, this is a critical conversation to have with your prescribing provider.
 These medications have titration schedules for a reason, and a plateau often signals that your current dose is no longer providing the same level of appetite suppression or metabolic effect.